Numeric variable types allow us to store and manipulate numeric values in our programs.

 }

-Instead, techniques such as comparison with an acceptable margin of error or using a different type of number that allows for greater precision, as needed, are often employed.
+Instead, techniques such as comparison with an acceptable margin of error or using a different type of number that allows greater precision are usually used, as needed.